 When FINRA examiners ask how you're supervising AI use, you'll have complete documentation ready.

-Calculate the risk of cutting corners:
+Calculate the risk of cutting corners on AI compliance:

 | Risk Category | Potential Cost |